havardhvestbo/GreenHouseApp/README.md

 ### MQTT Broker

-An MQTT broker is a simple publish-subscribe, machine to machine network protocol, manly used for message queuing service.
+An MQTT broker is a simple publish-subscribe, machine to machine network protocol, mainly used for message queuing service.
 In our case we publish and subscribe to two different topics on the broker "tcp://129.241.152.12:1883".
 One for each sensor, "group21/greenhouse/sensors/temperature" and "group21/greenhouse/sensors/humidity".

 MQTT stands for MQ telemetry transport.
 The protocol is basically a set of rules that defines and decides how devices publishes and subscribes to data over the web.
 As seen in the brokers address MQTT uses TCP to establish a connection between the sensors and the MQTT broker.

 ### DOMAIN KNOWLEGDE